-This post was first shared on Our Chalet’s blog during the summer.
+Mariam first wrote for the Our Chalet blog during the summer.
+This is her contribution to our blog.
 Thank you Mariam for sharing it with us!

 When I first traveled internationally with my Ranger patrol in July 2006, out of the 13 girls I was probably the most concerned about wearing a uniform all the time while in Europe.
 At the age of 16 soon to be 17, caring about your appearance sometimes seems to come first when traveling and even though we were staying in hostels, I had no desire to just “rough-it.”